-The undergraduate Certificate Program in Child Advocacy Studies (CAST) is an interdisciplinary program requiring 19 credits of training in Child Advocacy Studies.
-The CAST certificate encompasses a group of courses focused on children, youth, and traumatic stress capped by a field experience.
+The undergraduate Certificate Program in Child Advocacy Studies (CAST) is an interdisciplinary program requiring 17 credits of training in Child Advocacy Studies.
+The CAST certificate encompasses a group of courses focused on children, youth, and traumatic stress.
 The CAST certificate is appropriate for students who want to specialize in working in a variety of professional settings with children and adolescents, many of whom may have experienced trauma.

 Most courses required by the Certificate Program in Child Advocacy Studies have prerequisites.
 Some students may satisfy prerequisites by virtue of their prior curriculum.
 When this is not the case, students are responsible for satisfying the prerequisites.
 All students must take at least one course outside their home department.
 All required courses must be taken in residence at UM-St. Louis.